Footy Kits Battle

 Honourable mentions, by decade

-Where to buy any of these now
+Where to research these shirts

 Disagree with the decade picks?
 Build your own ranking in the Kit Tier List or settle the argument vote-by-vote in Kit Clash.